qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    The Advanced Digitizing panel

-The tools are not enabled if the map view is in geographic coordinates.
+.. note:: The tools are not enabled if the map view is in geographic coordinates.

 .. index:: Create_New_Layers, New_Shapefile_Layer, New_SpatiaLite_Layer, New_GPX_Layer